mesmerizero/mesmerizero.github.io/about.markdown

 ####  Senior Software Engineer - diva-e (intelliAd)
 ##### August 2017 to July 2018 - Munich - Advertising

-I architected and implemented the web app for the company's newest product, and on-boarded new team member to scale the development.
+I architected and implemented the web app for the company's newest product, and on-boarded new team members to scale the development.

 #### Senior Backend Developer - MRM Commerce (Optaros)
 ##### January 2017 to July 2017 - Bucharest (with USA) - Agency